 Dying Light 2 release date

 Thanks to E3 2019, we have a rough idea of when to expect Dying Light 2.
 The Dying Light 2 release date is Spring 2020.
 Unfortunately, a precise launch day is still under wraps, but we’ll let you know when you can get back to sprinting away from the undead as soon as we hear more.
-Techland showed an impressively polished demo at E3 2018, so it would appear that Dying Light 2 is well past pre-production phase.
+Techland showed an impressively polished demo at both E3 2018 and E3 2019, so it would appear that Dying Light 2 is well past pre-production phase.

 Dying Light 2 trailer

 Here are some additional Dying Light 2 trailers to trawl through for details.
 Above you’ll find the Dying Light 2 E3 2018 announcement trailer we saw during the Microsoft E3 2018 conference.
 This was unveiled on stage by Chris Avellone and gives us our first glimpse of the game world and some of the human enemies we’ll face during daylight.